keep-starknet-strange/joyboy/prototype/escrow.md

 }
 ```

-Above exemple with a content request is the easy way to do it.
+Above example with a content request is the easy way to do it.
 We can think about a NIP after and use existing one, but more complicated.

 ## Escrow: